CodeGlassDotIO/Docs/_docs/features/ProfilingSnapshots.md

 ### Feature That Used to Work
 You created a snapshot of a specific feature of your application.
-After an update that feature stats to fail, now you can replay that snapshot  to see what is different between the working state and current state.
+After an update that feature starts to fail, now you can replay that snapshot to see what is different between the working state and current state.

 ### Issue Only Happens on Specific PC.
 Your application fails on a specific pc, like on one of a customer.
-You create a snapshot of the application on their pc and then takes that snapshot to your pc and compare what your pc does and their snapshot.
+You create a snapshot of the application on their pc and then take that snapshot to your pc.
+There you compare what your pc does with their snapshot.

 You can also read the above as the famous "it works on my pc" one.